 We introduce two PUMA-based indices-average tract population density (IPUMS variable: DENSITY) and average metro/micro-area population (IPUMS variables: METPOP00 and METPOP10)-which correspond to two distinct dimensions of settlement patterns: "concentration" (the local intensity of settlement) and "size" (the total population of the commuting system).
-In this paper, we have detailed the construction of these variables, explained how to interpret them, and demonstrated the value of the indices by using them to distinguish a broad range of nonlinear variations in poverty rates and in demographic covariates of poverty across the rural-urban universe of settlement patterns.
+In this paper, we have specified the indices, explained how to interpret them, and demonstrated the value of the indices by using them to distinguish a broad range of nonlinear variations in poverty rates and in demographic covariates of poverty across the rural-urban universe of settlement patterns.